-The legal persons who use the analysis reports received by the Bank for professional purposes, respectively to carry out principal or ancillary investment services, for which the service offered by the Bank does not represent a minor non-pecuniary benefit according to its own assessment, have the obligation to notify the Bank in this respect meaning and to conclude a contract, to continue providing analysis reports.
+The legal persons who use the analysis reports received by the Bank for professional purposes, respectively to carry out principal or ancillary investment services, for which the service offered by the Bank does not represent a minor non-pecuniary benefit according to its own assessment, have the obligation to notify the Bank in this respect.

 XV.
-Individually structured and insurance-based investment products (PRIP)
+Individually structured and insurance-based investment products (PRIIP)